CYCLING PERFORMANCE TIPS

 lifestyle - and all evidence continues to point towards carbohydrates alone as the

-underpinning for the energy needs of the cyclist on their bike.
+underpinning for the energy needs of the cyclist while on their bike.

 Abnormal lipids, probably as a result of abnormal glucose metabolism (insulin resistance